jamestiotio/compstruct-vscode/README.md

 # Description

-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the courseware used in the (labs of) Computation Structures module (both MIT 6.004 and SUTD 50.002): jsim, tmsim and bsim.
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich language support for the courseware used in the (labs of) Computation Structures module (both MIT 6.004 and SUTD 50.002): jsim, tmsim and bsim.

 # Features
 - [ ] Syntax Highlighting